 Other festivals during the high season include Alicante’s Bonfires of San Juan

 in late June.
 Bonfires, the burning of effigies, fireworks, music, and food take over the city’s streets, marking a tradition that dates back to when the locals would hold gatherings to celebrate the beginning of summer.
+Fall

 Toward the end of August through October, the heat of the summer recedes and cooler temperatures take its place.
 The southern regions are less crowded, the fall colors are at their peak, and the country moves at a slower pace as autumn comes into bloom.